Prof. Martin Pall PhD: Explaining Unexplained Illnesses

 This presentation was recorded using Articulate.

-You can now buy the seminar from £26.08 and listen to the presentation, and see the slides at your own leisure, providing 3.5/4 CPD credits and the opportunity to hear a world leader in chronic fatigue explain his methods of evaluation and treatment.
+You can now buy the seminar for £12 and listen to the presentation, and see the slides at your own leisure, providing 3.5/4 CPD credits and the opportunity to hear a world leader in chronic fatigue explain his methods of evaluation and treatment.

 Just call +44(0)8450 760 402 to order and a link will be sent to you for the following: